 The Guild of Glass Engravers - Network for glass engravers the world over.
 A super guild with some amazing talent from beginners to advanced.

 Lesley Pyke's Glass Engraving Club - Facebook page for beginners to learn techniques, share their work, ask questions and meet others.
 Furthermore, Lesley has some great Youtube videos that are very helpful.

-If you have a blog, organisation or a company you would like to see added on here please email us, we'd love to add you.
+If you have a blog, organisation or a company you would like to see added on here please email us.